JaymeMorrissey99/Neils-Assignment/Code Reviews/codeReview.md

 - Minimizes the impact of mistakes - Anyone who has spent time coding has experienced migraines or strained eyes from sitting , looking at their work too long.
 Code reviews offer a fresh set of eyes to analyze the code and eradicate any bugs before the problem gets out of hand.
 This ensures the project can progress more efficiently.

+### **How to perform a code review?**

+- Author self assessment - Ensure the owner has read through and left comments in the source code before submitting to the team.
+This can minimize defects and save time.

+- Define quantifiable outcomes - When clear goals are set , it increases each member's accountability.
+Avoid vague statements such as “fix bugs”

+- Create a system to record outcomes- Quantifiable metrics or data is what is needed in order to assess how effective the team code review process is.

+- Have set time allocated - Make sure sufficient time is given for the review process .Typically a code review should not be longer than 1-1.5 hours.
+Its should be done slowly so details are not missed.

+- Review all project documents - Project requirements and design documentation should also be reviewed so that all team members are clear on what that assignment is asking.

+- Take regular breaks - Take breaks every 20-30 minutes.
+You should not review more than 300-500 lines of code an hour.

+- Ensure identified bugs are fixed - All defects that are identified must be fixed as soon as possible.

+-  Use the opportunity to improve the skill of all members- Code reviews are a great opportunity for each member to expand their knowledge , correct their bad habits and further their review capabilities.

+- Don't take the back seat - Trust your team and don't make life harder by over analyzing their code and work through the process.

+- Carry out smaller reviews at regular intervals - If the team is aware that their code will be reviewed frequently , they will be more inclined to review it themselves before its submission.

+- Utilize code review tools - This increases efficiency and accuracy and optimizes the time spent by your team members reviewing the code.

+- Use checklists - By using checklists like this one , remind the reviewer and author on what to be looking out for while conducting a code review which will improve their personal coding abilities.

 ##### Articles for further reading:

 https://www.brightspot.com/learn/articles/5-reasons-why-the-code-review-process-is-critical-for-developers#:~:text=Code%20review%20helps%20give%20a,and%20identifying%20errors%20is%20great.